 What happens to my coverage if I have to go into a nursing home?
 I know people who have had to surrender their life insurance and then have nothing for their final expenses.

 This is a great question!
-Western’s Funeral Expense trust has been designed to comply with the requirements of state and federal programs (ie: Medicaid).
-By placing your coverage in the Funeral Expense Trust, you are not the owner, and therefore the coverage is not your asset.
-The Funeral Expense Trust protects your benefit from the recovery and spend-down requirements of Medicaid.
-Using the Funeral Expense Trust allows you to keep your coverage for final expenses in the event that you have to go into a nursing home.
+WFLA Funeral Expense Trust has been designed to comply with the requirements of state and federal programs (ie: Medicaid).
+By placing your coverage in a funeral expense trust, you are not the owner, and therefore the coverage is not your asset.
+The funeral expense trust protects your benefit from the recovery and spend-down requirements of Medicaid.
+Using the funeral expense trust allows you to keep your coverage for final expenses in the event that you have to go into a nursing home.

 What is the maximum amount I can put into a Funeral Expense Trust?

-The maximum funeral trust allowable varies by state.
+The maximum amount allowed for the funeral expense trust varies by state.
 Most states (except MI) will allow Western’s maximum of $15,000.
 Consult your Western Agent or contact the Home Office to inquire about your state’s guidelines.
-(The Funeral Expense Trust is not available in Nebraska.)
+(The WFLA Funeral Expense Trust is not available in Nebraska.)